RDP (Remote Desktop Protocol)

-The following guide walks you through configuring an RDP connection to a remote Windows server.
-Make sure you are familiar with the server's authentication methods (username and password or RDP keys) and that you have a tunnel connecting your network and the environment that hosts the server before you begin.
+Make sure you are familiar with the server's authentication methods (username and password or RDP keys) and that you have a tunnel connecting your network and the environment that hosts the Windows instance.

-1. Go to the Applications tab at the Perimeter 81 Platform.
+- Go to the Applications tab on the Perimeter 81 Platform.
 Select Add application.

-- Application Name: Choose an indicative name of your own choice.
+Application Name: Choose the name of your own choice.

-- Admin console: Connect directly to console session on Windows server.
+Admin console: Connect directly to the console session on the Windows server.

-- Display Application Icon at Login Screen: Choose according to your own preference.
+Display Application Icon at Login Screen: Choose according to your preference.